christiandaley/SumSharp/README.md

 ### Controlling the memory layout

-The memory layout of a union can be controlled on a case-by-case basis using the `StorageMode` argument to the `UnionCase` attribute, and on union-wide basis using the `Strategy` argument to the `Storage` attribute.
+The memory layout of a union can be controlled on a case-by-case basis using the `StorageMode` argument to the `UnionCase` attribute, and on union-wide basis using the `Strategy` argument to the `UnionStorage` attribute.

 #### StorageMode